 a.
 HDC1080 Temperature and Humidity sensor

 Normally, a simple I2C memory chip like AT24C02 is used to demonstrate the I2C protocol.
-However, I don’t have any of these memory chip but another I2C temperature and humidity sensor, which has a fairly simple reading protocol, I decided to first try with it.
+However, I don’t have any of these memory chips but another I2C temperature and humidity sensor, which has a fairly simple reading protocol, I decided to first try it.
 The sensor name is HDC1080 from Texas Instrument.
 I found it to be fairly good in humidity and temperature accuracy (±2% and ±0.2°C accordingly).

 And this is the code I used in the video:

 /* Private variables ---------------------------------------------------------*/ unsigned char buffer; unsigned int rawT, rawH; float Temperature; float Humidity; /* USER CODE END PV */

 sprintf(buf,"BRIGHTNESS LEVEL:%i",i++); /* USER CODE BEGIN 2 */ //Config the HDC1080 to perform acquisition separately HAL_Delay(15); buffer=0x02; //Pointer buffer =0; //MSB byte buffer=0; //LSB byte HAL_I2C_Master_Transmit(&hi2c1,0x40<<1,buffer,3,100); /* USER CODE END 2 */